PaddlePaddle/models/fluid/image_classification/README.md

 **step-1:** Register at ```image-net.org``` first in order to get a pair of ```Username``` and ```AccessKey```, which are used to download ImageNet data.

 **step-2:** Download ImageNet-2012 dataset from website.
 The training and validation data will be downloaded into folder "train" and "val" respectively.
+Please note that the size of data is more than 40 GB, it will take much time to download.
+Users who have downloaded the ImageNet data can organize it into ```data/ILSVRC2012``` directly.

 **step-3:** Download training and validation label files.
 There are two label files which contain train and validation image labels respectively: